M-Rashidi/saga-pattern/README.md

 # The Saga Pattern in Distributed Systems

+## Repository Status: Work in Progress

+**Please note that this repository is currently under active development and is not yet considered complete.**
 ## Introduction
 The Saga pattern is an architectural pattern used in distributed systems to maintain data consistency and manage long-running transactions.
 It helps ensure that data remains in a consistent state despite failures or partial successes during the execution of a transaction.
 This article explores the history of the Saga pattern, its purpose, and its relationship with choreography and orchestration.